-How to Fix Audio/Video Codec Not Supported on Windows (10)
+How to Fix Video/Audio Codec Not Supported Error?

-This is a grave problem, especially when you love this video file even it is saved in a well-known format like MP4 or MKV.
-If you have a hard time with video playback and cannot figure out why you get the unsupported video codec format error, we will share the reasons and solutions which will come in handy.
+This is a grave problem, especially when you love this video file.
+If you have a hard time with video playback and cannot figure out why you get the unsupported video codec or audio codec error, we will share the reasons and solutions that will come in handy.

 Part 1.
 Why Is Video Codec Not Supported?

 What does it mean when it says video codec not supported?
 Explanatorily, it means your media player or video editor does not support the codec of your video.
 That's why you end up with nothing but a prompt like a "video format not supported" error message or an error code like "0xc00d36c4" or "0xc00d5212".
 To solve the unsupported video codec/audio codec error, you should first know how the video file works and what a video/audio codec is.

 Codec is a portmanteau of coder/decoder, which is used to compress or decompress a video/audio file to be playable, transferable, editable, etc. When we use a video player to play a video file, the player plays the video and audio codecs contained in the file.

 Daily, the frequently used video/audio codecs are HEVC, H.264, AV1, DivX, MPEG2, MPEG4, AAC, AC3, etc. But not all codecs are compatible with a media player, so the video/audio codec not supported issue occurs.